Read Part 1, here.

 You’d think that the genius and the mediocrity would be easy to tell apart, given that the former gives us finely worked gold and the latter shards of broken plastic, but although time certainly winnows out the chaff, space is considerably less discerning, giving artistic ordure license to travel across the earth before literary magnificence has applied for its passport.1 Discernment has no defence against the popular delusion we call fashion, in this case literary fashion, the fearful need that types have to see themselves reflected in what they read.
 This is why the ‘powerfully imagined’ works of fiction we see today, clustered with swooning reviews and prestigious literary nominations, find a smooth path to publication, because they reflect the hopes and anxieties of, to take one conspicuous example of a ‘demographic’ that dominates book-buying today, middle-aged, middle-class women.

 The reason mediocrities thrive for a time is not because their stories are brilliant, or because their art is transcendent, or because they offer any new insights into human nature, or because their milk-and-water style is anything other than rank dilettantism, or even because they are intelligible.
 They are read because they are reassuring.
 They offer, to the reader’s self, the warmth of ‘ah, yes, this is me’.
 I too am an identity.
 I too value words above their meaning.
 I too am a tender and beautiful mother.
 I too fill the universe with ‘wretched prattle which murderously stifles unconventional ideas in the cot’.2 I too am a disillusioned, nature-loving, ex-professional.
-I too am emotionally-retarded, functionally-illiterate and who reads Neil Gaiman, J.R.R.
+I too am emotionally-retarded, functionally-illiterate and can read nothing more challenging than Neil Gaiman, J.R.R.
 Tolkein and J.K.
 Rowling3 children’s books…4

 I mention professional women not because they are the only people who read books, and certainly not because their taste is any worse than that of young men, but because they are now in near complete control of the culture industry, which explains its ‘hysterically conventional’ nature.
 Trends come and go, but they speak to the priorities of those who have power over propagating them, which is why there are now so many revisionist stories that substitute male protagonists for female.
 What happens is this.
 A young middle-class women,6 attracted to the arts, takes a literature degree, where she studies Hamlet, or 1984, or The Picture of Dorian Gray, or The Illiad.
 She graduates, works in management for a few years, until she feels rich enough to answer to her calling and write a masterpiece.
 Hm.
 But how?
 What to write about?
 I know!
 I’ll rewrite Hamlet as a woman! / Dorian Gray as woman! / 1984 from Julia’s perspective!7 / The Illiad from Briseis’ perspective!